bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 When defining bean properties or defining dependencies, ensure that you avoid circular dependencies

 Dependencies are injected in 2 main ways:
-- **Property/Constructor** based injection - this is the preferred way when xml-based definitions are commonly adopted
+- **Constructor** based injection - this is the preferred way when xml-based definitions are commonly adopted
 - **Annotation** based injection- autowiring can be achieved by using the the @Autowired or @Resource annotations.
 This should be used mainly when using annotation based bean definitions

+DO NOT user property-setter based injection.
+The @required annotation that used to be used to enforce

 ### Essential and Sample Data Management
 Almost all non-trivial solutions have some core data that all functionality depends on.
 This is data that is usually known at the onset of a project.
 Examples of this data are user roles, permissions, product categories, product catalogs and titles among many other examples.